bschulz81/robustregression/README.md

 changes the lossfunction to the absolute value.

-One can also specify Huber's loss function, but then one also has to supply a border parameter delta after which the function stops its err^2 behavior and turns into |err|.
+One can also specify Huber's loss function, but then one also has to supply a border parameter beyond which the function starts its linear behavior.
+One also can set a log cosh loss function, or a quantile loss function.
+The latter needs a gamma parameter to be specified within the interval of 0 and 1.
+Finally, one can define a custom loss function with a callback mechanism.

+Note that if we use the linear versions of the robust regression, then these methods would just make simple linear fits or repeated median fits, which minimize their own loss function, and the selected loss function of the library is then only used for outlier removal.

+With the robust non-linear regression algorithms, the custom error functions are used for the curve fits as well as for the outlier removal procedures.

+If one needs a linear fit where the custom error function is used as a metric for the curve fit as well as for the outlier removal, one has to use the non-linear algorithm with a linear call back function.

+Note also that the quantile loss function is asymmetric.
+Therefore, the quantile loss function should mostly be used with the linear robust curve fitting algorithms, since then it is only used for outlier removal.
+If the quantile loss function is used with the non-linear robust algorithms it is likely to confuse the Levenberg-Marquardt algorithm because of its asymmetry.

 Note that the forward search can be very time consuming, as its performance is given by the binomial koefficient of the pointnumber over the maximum number of